-Film is widely acknowledged as the major art form of the 20th century and today film continues to be an important part of most people’s cultural experience.
-We aim to build upon students’ own experience of film, as consumers and creators, and to encourage a recognition of the complexity of this experience within an increasingly globalised, interconnected environment.
+Film is widely acknowledged as the major art form of the 20th Century and today film continues to be part of most people’s cultural experience.
+We aim to build on students’ own experience of film, as consumers and creators, and to encourage a love of film, expose students to films from a range of cultures and equip students to critically analyse and interpret films to recognise the complexity of this experience within an increasingly globalised, interconnected environment.

-Students then move onto designing and creating their own film using top quality film equipment and software.
+In year 10, students will focus on Global Film and English Film then move onto the production of their own film using top quality film equipment and software.

 In year 11, students compare films made in the USA and learn to analyse film, identify genres and use knowledge of historical context to form in-depth opinions.
 Students will also look at independent film and how they emotionally engage an audience.